 Technically a landlord is someone who owns and rents out property, whether this is apartments, houses, or commercial real estate.
 The job of a landlord is a little more complex than that description though.
-Landlords often find themselves with many roles and positions, everything from property management to therapist.
+Landlords often find themselves with many roles and positions, everything from property management to the therapist.

 If you’re thinking about becoming a landlord you might want to have a quick read of these unconventional roles that a landlord is often called upon to play.

 Landlords are responsible for getting their property filled.
 What this means in practicality is either you outsource this responsibility – which can be expensive – or you do it yourself.
 Landlords often do everything from creating online listings, responding to prospective tenants, organizing viewings, doing those viewings, screening tenants, and arranging the move-in.

 It’s not enough to just have a property that you can show to people.
 If you want the best tenants you will need to convince them that this is the best apartment for them.
 Being the salesman of your property means understanding the attractive features, reading prospective tenants, and just generally being your charming usual self.

 The role of a detective isn’t ever as glamorous as a Raymond Chandler book.
 However, it’s an important job of a landlord, especially if you want to protect your property.

 You will have to gather information about prospective tenants, for example.
 As well as speak with prior landlords and employers, get character references, scope out their online presence to determine ambiguities in their story, and run credit and background checks.
 You will then have to analyze all the information you gather and rely on instinct to determine if the tenant will be the right fit for your property.

 Furthermore, there’ll be times when a landlord has to play the role of a detective when handling tenant disputes or determining the root cause of maintenance works.